-It’s important to note that, as highlighted by the Autism Society, the specific resources and tools that help one child or adult with autism, will not necessarily work as well for another.
-While the research is still very new, there have been several studies that have shown that a bond formed between an autistic person and a dog can offer them positive sensory experiences and help boost their self-confidence, particularly in social settings.
+It’s important to note that, as highlighted by the Autism Society, the specific resources and tools that help one child or adult with autism will not necessarily work as well for another.
+While the research is still very new, several studies have shown that a bond formed between an autistic person and a dog can offer them positive sensory experiences and help boost their self-confidence, particularly in social settings.

 As reported by a study in 2019 by the Journal of Autism and Developmental Disorders, researchers noted that there were five overarching themes with autistic people who had reliable, dedicated, emotional support dogs.
 The themes were ‘love, companionship, ownership perception, calming and comfort influence and the ability of the dog to assist the child they were with in understanding the world and handling challenging experiences.